Dugadda

 Dugadda, sometimes spelled Dogadda, is a town and a municipal board in Pauri Garhwal district in the state of Uttarakhand, India.
-Dugadda is a small town which is surrounded by mountains and situated on the banks of Khoh.
+Dugadda is a small town which is surrounded by mountains and situated on the banks of the Khoh River.

 Geography

 Dugadda is located at 29.80°N 78.62°E. It has an average elevation of 932 metres (3,058 feet).
-The town is surrounded by mountains and is located next to the Khoh river. .it is situated at the bank of two rivers which combines together.
+The town is surrounded by mountains and is located next to the Khoh River.
+It is situated at the bank of two rivers which combine together.

 Demographics

 As of the 2011 India census, Dugadda had a total population of 2422, including 254 who were under 6 years of age.
 Of the population, 1215 were male and 1207 female.
 Dugadda has an average literacy rate of 81%: male literacy is 86% and female literacy is 75%.

 History

 Before the emergence of Kotdwar, Dugadda was the hub of commercial activities of Garhwal.
 In 1953, Kotdwar got connected via railway, which resulted in major businesses shifting base to the city, a position it continues to hold.